aws-samples/aws-parallelcluster-price-performance/HPConAWSBestPractices.md

 You can define your Budgets from the AWS Console: [https://console.aws.amazon.com/billing/home#/budgets](https://console.aws.amazon.com/billing/home#/budgets)

-## Maximize throughput vs total cost
+## Maximize throughput, not only single application performances

 Cost optimization must take into account the throughput (number of completed jobs per month), not only the performance of a single job.